CodeDotJS/image-of/README.md

 <br>
 </h1>

-> Download profile picture of any facebook user, even if you are blocked by him/her.
+> Download profile picture of any facebook user.

 __NOTE__ : Do remeber the facebook user name so that you can find the user id.